JaBarosin/NodeApp/README.md

 - Scroll to "Slack" section (likely at the bottom)

 Workspace: ```(name of slack workspace to send messages)```

 Credentials: ```(select ID of slack creds) This credential is to the bot OAuth Access Token```

 Note: If you do not have access to an existing workspace/bot -  https://github.com/jenkinsci/slack-plugin#bot-user-mode

 The Slack Upload step is used in the Jenkinsfile to upload the logs from cbctl to the slack channel.
 Once the credentials are setup within Jenkins this should be good to go!

-**Setup Jenkins Pipeline jobs**
+---

+### Setting up Jenkins Jobs

 Phase 1 - Docker-Build-pipeline

 Phase 2 - Microk8s-Deploy Jobs

----

-### Setting up Jenkins Jobs

-From Jenkins dashboard
+**From Jenkins dashboard**

 Select ```New Item```

 Name: ```Docker-Build-Pipeline```

 Select ```Pipeline``` and save

 On the Configure Pipeline page Pipeline section:

 - Definition: ```Pipeline script from scm```
 - SCM: Git
 - Repositories - Repository URL: https://github.com/JaBarosin/NodeApp.git